yelizarovaliza/heap-hope-project/README.md

 ## Our current features:

 1. Home Page: Provides user registration and login functionality.
-2. Swipe Cards: Allows users to explore options through a card-swiping interface.(in process)
+2. Sign in / Sign up pages for startups and inverstors
+3. Personal cabinets for startups and investors

 ## Our plans and unrealized functionality:
-1. Implementation of the system of swipes, startup matching algorithm, and rating mechanism.
+1. Implementation of the system of startup matching algorithm.
 2. Identity verification and integration of banking services.
-3. Add dedicated pages for startup founders and investors.
-4. Create achievements for investors who support startups.
+3. Create achievements for investors who support startups.
-5. Integrate a messenger between startups and investors on the platform.
+4. Integrate a messenger between startups and investors on the platform.
-6. Add language switch functionality
+5. Add language switch functionality.

 ## Technology Stack🖥️